Hyperbolicity-Preserving and Well-Balanced Stochastic Galerkin Method for Two-Dimensional Shallow Water Equations: Numerical Results

 where $\Omega_{xy}$ is the physical domain, $\Omega_\xi$ is the stochastic domain, $U_d$ is the numerical $K$-term PCE solution to the $\xi$-parameterized equation \eqref{eq:swesg1}, and $U_{\text{ref}}$ is the $K$-term PCE reference solution to the $\xi$-parameterized equation \eqref{eq:swesg1}.
 Here, for the stochastic state variable in $K$-term PCE, $U = (h_\Lambda,q^x_\Lambda, q^y_\Lambda)^\top$, the norm $\Vert\cdot\Vert_{L^1(\Omega_{xy};L^2_{\rho}(\Omega_\xi;\mathbbm{R}^3))}$ is defined to be,

 From the orthogonality of the basis functions in the PCE, we have,

 where $\hh$ is the vector of the PCE coefficients of $h_\Lambda$, and $\Vert\cdot\Vert_2$ is the Euclidean norm.
-The computations for the norm of $q^x_\Lambda$ and $q^y_\Lambda$ are similar.
-The orders of convergence for the numerical solutions with $K = 4$ and $K = 8$ are reported in \Cref{tab:conv}.
-The orders are similar to the orders of the deterministic accuracy test reported in \cite{M2AN_2011__45_3_423_0} and we expect that using a finer grid for the reference solution will yield second-order convergence.
-We also note that, for this example, increasing the polynomial order will not have a significant effect on the order of the convergence, especially when $K$ is relatively large ($K>8$).
-Most high order moments remain to be near $0$ at $t = 0.07$.
+The computations for the norm of $q^x_\Lambda$ and $q^y_\Lambda$ are similar. \rone{We compute orders of convergence for the solution with $K=4$, $K=8$ at various times $t$ in \Cref{tab:conv}.
+The rate of convergence is comparable to the rates of the deterministic benchmark reported in \cite{M2AN_2011__45_3_423_0,SHIRKHANI201625,ghazizadeh2020adaptive} and we expect that using a finer grid for the reference solution will yield second-order convergence.
+We also note that, for this example, increasing the polynomial order will not have a significant effect on the order of the convergence, especially when $K$ is relatively large ($K>8$).}

-\subsection{Example 2: Comparison with Collocation Method}
+\subsection{Example 3: Comparison with Collocation Method}

 The second numerical example serves to compare our SG formulations \eqref{eq:swesg4} as well as our scheme with a collocation procedure.
 Consider a deterministic initial water surface

 with an uncertain bottom function